beatlab-mcmaster/AVOKE/plugin-path-animation-display/docs/jspsych-path-animation-display.md

-# task-animation-display plugin
+# path-animation-display plugin

 This plugin presents an image target that moves along a path with a shape and pace determined by the experimenter.
 The target will begin moving after a keypress and the trial will end when the target finishes travelling along the path.

 ## Using a Plugin

 Please visit [this jsPsych tutorial](https://www.jspsych.org/v8/overview/plugins/) to learn the basics of setting up a jsPsych plugin.
-Feel free to cross-reference our [demo code](https://github.com/beatlab-mcmaster/AVOKE/blob/main/plugin-task-animation-display/examples/index.html) to get a better idea of how to implement this plugin in a working demo experiment.
+Feel free to cross-reference our [demo code](https://github.com/beatlab-mcmaster/AVOKE/blob/main/plugin-path-animation-display/examples/index.html) to get a better idea of how to implement this plugin in a working demo experiment.
 You'll find further detail about parameters and data output below.

 ## Parameters